'Superior Donuts' TV show glazed with Chicago knowledge

-Jermaine Fowler’s passion for “Superior Donuts” had a lot to do with CBS moving ahead with plans to translate Tracy Letts’ Broadway play about a struggling donut shop in Chicago’s Uptown into a sitcom debuting at 7:30 p.m.
+Jermaine Fowler’s passion for “Superior Donuts” had a lot to do with CBS moving ahead with plans to translate Tracy Letts’ Broadway play (which had its world premiere at Steppenwolf Theatre) about a struggling donut shop in Chicago’s Uptown into a sitcom debuting at 7:30 p.m.
 Thursday on WBBM-Channel 2.

 But the actor and comedian refused to see videos of the play before he shot the pilot for the show.
 “I didn’t even go to YouTube or anything like that,” said Fowler in a recent phone interview.
 “As much respect I have to Tracy Letts, I didn’t want to be influenced by the actors who played Franco before me.
 I didn’t want that to get into my head.
 I wanted to give my own rendition of Franco.”